-- Worcestershire Sauce – I usually use a Japanese condiment called Chunou sauce in my longer curry rice recipe.
-To keep the list of ingredients as simple as possible, I’ve substituted Worcestershire sauce, which has a similar flavor profile.
+- Worcestershire Sauce - I usually use a Japanese condiment called Chunou sauce in my longer Japanese chicken curry rice recipe.
+To keep the list of ingredients as simple as possible, I've substituted Worcestershire sauce, which has a similar flavor profile.

-- Ketchup – Together with the Worcestershire sauce, the ketchup is the other half of the substitute for chunou sauce, which has a sweet fruity flavor.
+- Ketchup - Together with the Worcestershire sauce, the ketchup is the other half of the substitute for chunou sauce, which has a sweet fruity flavor.
 Ketchup is also an umami heavyweight, which is one reason why it's such a popular condiment.

 - Honey - In my longer curry from scratch recipe, I use banana to add sweetness, but it needs to be cooked for a while to get the banana flavor to meld with the other ingredients.
 Since this quick curry isn't simmered for very long, the banana flavor will remain, which is why I've switched it for honey.